 Feel free to send your email address as well, but there are a few things you need to consider:

-Send your first name only, and the state where you live.
 If the note is from anyone under 18, please use an adult’s email, and screen the note received from the service member prior to having the minor read it.
 Responses should always be done under adult supervision.

 Question: What’s the best way to ship my bracelets?